stefanovecchiati/Git-Xcode-file-template/README.md

 # Git-Xcode-file-template
-add the template for the file git (read file git there are some instructions or ask to me)

 IMPORTANT:
 for read correctly this file you must write this command on your terminal and dont change the name of the git file